 Does God live near a star named Kolob?

-Just because it’s in the canon doesn’t make a statement moral, factual, or accurate, whether the Bible or uniquely LDS scripture.
+In other words, presence in the canon doesn’t render a statement moral, factual, or accurate, whether the Bible or uniquely LDS scripture.

 What’s my take-away here?
 Scripture is rich, complex, multi-vocal, and both divinely inspired and humanly human.
 To read it simplistically, to blindly accept whatever the canon does or appears to say, does violence to the text and offends my academic standards.
 Far more importantly, however, when we limit ourselves to “face value” interpretations, our personal application is not as transformative as it could be, and we create and impose problems that can undermine or even destroy faith.
 If you’re looking for some places to begin, I recommend this, these (particularly Welch), and this (print, online).